 Omaha Public Power District is a public electric utility serving more than 855,000 people in Omaha and 13 surrounding counties in southeast Nebraska.
 OPPD was formed in 1946 as a political subdivision of the State of Nebraska, taking over the operations of Nebraska Power Company (founded in 1917).
 In December 2019, the board of the Omaha Public Power District voted to commit to net-zero emissions by 2050.
 A 400- to 600-megawatt solar array is planned, as is the closing of three gas fired power units, and conversion of two coal-burning units to natural gas.

-Union Pacific Railroad has been an essential partner of United Way of the Midlands for many decades now and this year was no different.
-They continued their traditional campaign efforts and were able to secure over 40% of Omaha-based Union Pacific employees as donors through the leadership of UP Chairman, President, and CEO and 2021 UWM Campaign Lance Fritz, but their giving didn’t stop at their traditional campaign.
-These also became funders of JAG Nebraska and hosted their first Golf for Good Charity Golf event, with United Way of the Midlands as the beneficiary.
-Altogether, Union Pacific was able to raise over $1.3 million for the 2021 Campaign.

-Union Pacific was founded in 1862 when President Lincoln signed the Pacific Railway Act and Union Pacific has been building America for more than 150 years.
-Starting with the construction of the first transcontinental railroad, surviving the country's multiple economic crises, supporting America's military men and women through conflicts and forging forward to overcome hurricanes, floods and droughts, Union Pacific remains a trusted mainstay on America's landscape.
-Today, Union Pacific Railroad is North America’s premier railroad franchise, covering 23 states across the western two-thirds of the United States, operating over 7,000 locomotives, serving over 10,000 customers, and employing over 30,000 individuals.Runner-up: ValmontPhysicians Mutual, Lozier Corporation
+Runner-up: Valmont

 Past Annual Meeting Award Recipients